aws/aws-cdk/packages/@aws-cdk/aws-apigatewayv2/README.md

 The code snippet below configures a route `GET /books` with an HTTP proxy integration and uses the `ANY` method to proxy all other HTTP method calls to `/books` to a lambda proxy.

+The URL to the endpoint can be retrieved via the `apiEndpoint` attribute.

 ```ts
 const getBooksIntegration = new HttpProxyIntegration({
   url: 'https://get-books-proxy.myproxy.internal',